sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 BindingOperations.EnableCollectionSynchronization(Items, _lockObj);
 ```

-In the example above, the _lockObj member variableóof type Objectóis typically instantiated when the containing class is created and will serve as the coordinating lock.
+In the example above, the _lockObj member variable‚Äîof type Object‚Äîis typically instantiated when the containing class is created and will serve as the coordinating lock.
 Once EnableCollectionSynchronization is called, WPF will enter the specified lock whenever reading from or writing to the bound collection.
 Note that as the owner of the collection, you are likewise obligated to enter the lock when reading from or writing to the collection.

 ReadOnlyObservableCollection wrappers are commonly used to enforce read only semantics on observable collection properties.
-To properly setup the multithreaded synchronization, youíll need to call EnableCollectionSynchronization on the wrapper instead of the collection itself, since itís the wrapper that WPF will actually be binding to.
+To properly setup the multithreaded synchronization, you‚Äôll need to call EnableCollectionSynchronization on the wrapper instead of the collection itself, since it‚Äôs the wrapper that WPF will actually be binding to.

 ```C#
 internal class HelloWorld